sidhartha8011/javaGui/index.md

 ```

-### Jekyll Themes
+### OUTCOME

-Your Pages site will use the layout and styles from the Jekyll theme you have selected in your [repository settings](https://github.com/sidhartha8011/javaGui/settings/pages).
-The name of this theme is saved in the Jekyll `_config.yml` configuration file.
+During the building process of this project we came across a lot of problems in our code but we overcame those by going through the various topics related to our project.
+It have been great experience for us to get to know the industry level of programing and know how we can apply those concepts in r

 ### Support or Contact

-Having trouble with Pages?
-Check out our [documentation](https://docs.github.com/categories/github-pages-basics/) or [contact support](https://support.github.com/contact) and we’ll help you sort it out.
+Having some quaries? you can reach me through my linkdin profile [Sidhartha Parasramka](https://www.linkedin.com/in/sidhartha-parasramka/) or [Soumya Agrawal](https://www.linkedin.com/in/soumyaagrawal427/) and we’ll help you sort it out.